bbauska/W3Cx-1of5-CSS.0x/README.md

 -   However, as you&#39;ve seen for the Web, we define all colors as combinations of [Red, Green and Blue](https://en.wikipedia.org/wiki/RGB_color_space) (green, not yellow).
 The short answer for this is because that is how the human eye perceives color, something that was unknown when the historical color wheel was made.

-### Build a palette based on the color wheel
+<h3>Build a palette based on the color wheel</h3>

--   Colors that are across the wheel are called \"complementary\", blue and orange, red and green, etc.
+-   Colors that are across the wheel are called &ldquo;complementary&rdquo;, blue and orange, red and green, etc.

--   Colors that are next to one another are considered  \"analogous\" like navy, blue and teal or lime, green and hunter.
+-   Colors that are next to one another are considered  &ldquo;analogous&rdquo; like navy, blue and teal or lime, green and hunter.

 -   When picking a color palette, you should generally pick between one that is comprised mostly of analogous colors, or mostly of complementary colors.
 Thankfully, there are lots of wonderful tools to help you do this!
 One we suggest is [Palleton](https://www.paletton.com/), where you can choose a starting color.
 It will generate for you a set of other colors that according to color theory will look pleasing together.